MEET THE TEAM

 MS Student

-Research Interest: Ototoxicity mechanisms, AI-based drug safety prediction, ear and gut microbiota’s role in ototoxicity
+Research Interests: Ototoxicity mechanisms, AI-based drug safety prediction, ear and gut microbiota’s role in ototoxicity

 Noel Smith